-MYNERS PRINCIPLES Principle Best Practice Guidance (CIPFA) Havering Position/Compliance 11) The mandate represents the instruction to the manager as to how the investment portfolio is to be managed, covering the objective, asset allocation benchmark, flexibility, risk parameters, performance targets and measurement timescales. includes how it is to be managed and covers the objective, asset allocation, benchmark, flexibility, risk parameters, Advisors 12) The committee should devise a performance framework against which to measure the cost, qualit and consistency of advice received from its actuaries. is advisable to market test the actuarial service periodically. y t 13) It is necessary to distinguish between qualitative assessments (which are subjective) and quantitative reviews which require the compilation of series of data and are therefore more long term by nature. e services provided the Fund's actuary and advisors.
+MYNERS PRINCIPLES Principle Best Practice Guidance (CIPFA) Havering Position/Compliance 11) The mandate represents the instruction to the manager as to how the investment portfolio is to be managed, covering the objective, asset allocation, benchmark, flexibility, risk parameters, performance targets and measurement timescales.
+The mandate agreed with the investment manager includes how it is to be managed and covers the objective, asset allocation, benchmark, flexibility, risk parameters, performance targets and measurement timescales.
+Advisors 12) The committee should devise a performance framework against which to measure the cost, quality and consistency of advice received from its actuaries.
+It is advisable to market test the actuarial service periodically.
+13) It is necessary to distinguish between qualitative assessments (which are subjective) and quantitative reviews which require the compilation of series of data and are therefore more long term by nature.
+Annual service assessments are undertaken for the services provided the Fund's actuary and advisors.
 They are measured against a set of criteria adopted by the Pension Committee.
-Objectives for the Investment 14) Consultants should be assessed on a number of issues including the appropriateness of asset allocation recommendations, the quality of advice in choosing benchmarks and any related performance targets and risk profiles.
-The quality and appropriateness of the investment managers that are recommended and the extent to which advisors are proactive and consistent in recommending subsequent changes.
-Competition and Markets Authority (CMA) Order 2019.
-15) When assessing managers and advisors it is necessary to consider the extent to which decision have been delegated and advice heeded by officers and elected members 5 Decision-making bodies 16) The process of self-assessment involves bot officers and members of the committee reviewing range of items, including manager selection, asse allocation decisions, benchmarking decisions employment of consultants and best value outcomes; Pensions Committee performance is reviewed as part of the Annual Report Performance can be measured by the
+Objectives for the Investment Page 399 14) Consultants should be assessed on a number of issues including the appropriateness of asset allocation recommendations, the quality of advice in choosing benchmarks and any related performance targets and risk profiles.
+The quality and appropriateness of the investment managers that are recommended and the extent to which advisors are proactive and consistent in recommending subsequent changes. consultant have now been formulated to be in line with the Competition and Markets Authority (CMA) Order 2019.
+15) When assessing managers and advisors it is necessary to consider the extent to which decisions have been delegated and advice heeded by officers and elected members Decision-making bodies 16) The process of self-assessment involves both officers and members of the committee reviewing a range of items, including manager selection, asset allocation decisions, benchmarking decisions, employment of consultants and best value outcomes; Pensions Committee performance is reviewed as part of the Annual Report.
+Performance can be measured by the success or otherwise of the strategy put in place and the individual performance of investment managers appointed